eicket/myIQRadio/README.md

 The incoming IQ samples also go through a Fast Fourier Transform with a FFT size of 4096.
 A further decimation of 8, produces a 512 point spectrum graph and waterfall.
 The line spectrum graph can finally be smoothed by accumulating up to 20 spectral lines, before being displayed on the line chart.

+## Headless operation

+This repository also contains two main classes to demo a minimal implementation without GUI.
+The headless.DAXIQ demonstrates a minimal implementation for receiving a baseband VITA49 IQ packet stream.
+The headless.DAX demonstrates how to receive an audio VITA49 stream at a fixed 24000 samples per sec rate from a slice receiver.

 ## Filter display utility